 - This product contains no user serviceable parts.
-Attempts to modify/replace mechanics or electronics inside the housing or compartments will violate any warranties and may be hazardous. - Do not stare into beam when the projector is on.
-The bright light may result in permanent eye damage. - Before operating this equipment please read this manual thoroughly and retain it for future reference. - Installation and preliminary adjustments should be performed by properly trained and qualified personnel. - All warnings on the projector and in the documentation manuals must be adhered to. - All instructions for operating and use of this equipment must be followed precisely. - All local installation codes should be adhered to.
+Attempts to modify/replace mechanics or electronics inside the housing or compartments will violate any warranties and may be hazardous.
+Do not remove/replace any part of the projector.
+This shall be performed by service personnel only - Warranty void if this is violated. - Do not stare into beam when the projector is on.
+The bright light may result in permanent eye damage. - Not following the prescribed control, adjustment or operation procedure may cause damage by the exposure of laser radiation. - Before operating this equipment please read this manual thoroughly and retain it for future reference. - · Installation and preliminary adjustments should be performed by properly trained and qualified personnel. - All warnings on the projector and in the documentation manuals must be adhered to.

+- All instructions for operating and use of this equipment must be followed precisely. - All local installation codes should be adhered to.